ropensci/nlrx/cran-comments.md

 * bugfix for sobol simulation design when sobolorder is higher than the available number of variables
 * analyze_nl now prints a warning if missing combinations were detected in the simulation output
 * updated testdata
+* user rights for temporary sh scripts are now set correctly

 ## Test environments